ESBigeard/ao3-calibre-metadata/readme.md

 The scripts presents in this repository will read the metadata informations at the top of AO3-generated epubs and put them in Calibre so you can happily sort through fandoms, characters, tags, etc.

+WARNING : In June 2019 AO3 changed the format of the epub files.
+Files downloaded before will not be correctly processed by this script.
+You will need to re-download the files for them to work.
+Sorry about that.